nopg/pan-deduper/errors.md

 - Reference Not Zero &emsp; - &emsp; Object still in use elsewhere so cannot delete
   - This can sometimes be caused by the new object in the Parent DG failing to be created.
 - Invalid Object &emsp; - &emsp; Panorama didn't like what we sent, likely a bug.
 - Internal Error &emsp; - &emsp; Panorama failed to process the request.
+Lower MAX_CONCURRENT to below 10.